chuahjiajie/tp/docs/UserGuide.md

 ## Common Issues

+1. I updated CCA Manager and now nothing shows up in my contact list.
+   **WARNING**: This solution will require deleting your existing data.
+   Solution: delete your `data` folder and re-launch CCA Manager.
+2. My [_Java_](#glossary) does not open CCA Manager, what's up with that?
+   Solution: Make sure you're using Java 11 or a more recent version.
+We can't guarantee anything lower will work.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the [_Graphic User Interface_](#Glossary) will open off-screen.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the [_Graphic User Interface_](#glossary) will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 --------------------------------------------------------------------------------------------------------------------